JamesBrobin/Git-Tutorial/README.md

 # Git-tutorial
-This is a tutorial for Git.
+This is a tutorial for Git, meant as a technical writing work example for job application.